 There are generally three ways in which one can pay for the long-term care of a loved one:

 - Private Payment – A more common option for most individuals is to privately pay for their care out of their own funds.
-Unfortunately, this takes funds you had saved for retirement income such as an IRA, investments such as stocks, even your savings/checking account.
-Many less-wealthy families falsely believe they must use up their own funds to pay for long-term care.
+Unfortunately, this requires that you use savings intended for retirement or income from an IRA or investments such as stocks, even your money market/checking account.
+Many less-wealthy families falsely believe they must use up all of their personal funds to pay for long-term care.
 Fortunately, this isn’t always the case, as many individuals with limited funds have alternative options, like NJ Medicaid.
 Here’s where we can help.

-- New Jersey Medicaid – A government program funded jointly by the State of New Jersey and the federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the Country Board of Social Services.
+- New Jersey Medicaid – Medicaid is a government program funded jointly by the State of New Jersey and the federal government; Medicaid is administered by the NJ Department of Health & Senior Services through the County Board of Social Services.
 It was created, along with Medicare, to help seniors and disabled persons pay for long-term care.
 Often the best payment option for individuals with Alzheimer’s, etc., is Medicaid.
-Medicaid can cover the cost of medical care, nursing home care, and in certain cases, home and community services.
+Medicaid can cover the cost of medical care, nursing home care, and in certain cases, home and community based services like adult day care.
 The downside to Medicaid is its strict financial and medical eligibility requirements.
 However, if you meet the criteria, you will receive many benefits available from this program.
-At Hanlon Niemann & Wright, it’s our mission to help you qualify for NJ Medicaid.
+At Hanlon Niemann & Wright, it’s our mission to help you identify available programs and then qualify for NJ Medicaid.

 What is the Difference Between Medicare vs. Medicaid?